 Newly amended federal standards

-Rules to implement new federal emission guidelines for commercial and industrial solid waste incineration units; and adopting the federal plan for hospital, medical and infectious waste incinerators
+Rules to implement new federal emission guidelines for commercial and industrial solid waste incineration units and the federal plan for hospital, medical and infectious waste incinerators

 Brief history

 The federal Clean Air Act requires the U.S. Environmental Protection Agency to establish National Emission Standards for Hazardous Air Pollutants, known as NESHAPs, for both major and area sources of hazardous air pollutants.
-EPA finished establishing major source standards in 2004.
-EPA began establishing area source standards in 2006 and concluded in 2011.
-EPA may adopt additional NESHAPs in the future for new source categories or source categories it may have missed.
+A major industrial source is any facility with the potential to emit…???.
+An area source…???

-This proposed rulemaking is the final phase for Oregon’s adoption of area source standards.
-The first four phases concluded in December 2008, December 2009, February 2011 and March 2013.
+EPA finished establishing major source standards in 2004 and EPA began establishing area source standards in 2006 and concluded in 2011.
+DEQ’s proposed rulemaking is the final phase for Oregon’s adoption of EPA’s existing area source standards.
+DEQ’s first four phases of rulemaking adopting major and area source standards concluded in December 2008, December 2009, February 2011 and March 2013.

 The Clean Air Act also requires EPA to develop New Source Performance Standards for categories of sources that cause or significantly contribute to air pollution that may endanger public health or welfare.
-Such regulations apply to each new source within a category without regard to source location or existing air quality.
+Such regulations apply to each new source of air pollution within a category without regard to source location or existing air quality.
 When EPA establishes New Source Performance Standards for a category of sources, it may also establish emission guidelines for existing sources in the same category.
-States must develop rules and a state plan to implement Emission Guidelines or request delegation of the federal plan.
+States must develop rules and a state plan to implement the emission guidelines or request delegation of the federal plan.
 State plans, called Section 111(d) plans, are subject to EPA review and approval.

 EPA performs a residual risk analysis for major source NESHAPs and periodic technology reviews for New Source Performance Standards and NESHAPs.
 These reviews are ongoing and in some cases result in EPA updating the standards.
-EPA also revises NESHAPs to address errors, implementation issues and lawsuits.
+EPA also revises NESHAPs to address errors, implementation issues and lawsuits and EPA may adopt additional NESHAPs in the future for new source categories.

 Regulated parties

-This rulemaking regulates facilities subject to new and modified NESHAPs and New Source Performance Standards outlined below.
+The proposed rules would affect facilities subject to new and modified NESHAPs and New Source Performance Standards outlined below.

 Outline